xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ELSE.IF   Specifies an action to take if an IF or another ELSE.IF function returns FALSE
+ELSE.IF&nbsp;&nbsp;&nbsp;Specifies an action to take if an IF or another ELSE.IF function returns FALSE

-END.IF   Ends a group of macro functions started with an IF statement
+END.IF&nbsp;&nbsp;&nbsp;Ends a group of macro functions started with an IF statement

-IF   Specifies an action to take if a logical test is TRUE
+IF&nbsp;&nbsp;&nbsp;Specifies an action to take if a logical test is TRUE

 Return to [top](#E)